 On our second day we drove 16km from Cavtat to Dubrovnik, keen to get some sightseeing underway and look forward to days of doing bugger all down the line.
 It’s a straightforward drive along the coastal road; hugging the cliffs and looking down on to stunning scenery.
 It’s a popular route so there was plenty of other traffic but it didn’t get particularly clogged until we reached the outskirts of Dubrovnik.
 Dipping down towards the ancient walled city, we wound our way all the way down to an overloaded car park only to have to drive all the way back up and out the other side to re-connect to the main road to drive back in to Dubrovnik again.
 I doubt you’d ever get a space in that lower car park unless you get there at 6am.
 We found another car park at a higher point; the prices were high to match. £36 for the full day or you could pay hourly; pretty much London prices but Dubrovnik being the star of Croatia it’s no surprise.
 To be honest, you’d be better off jumping on a bus and avoiding the hassle.

-Stunning Montenegro; with your mimosa trees and turquoise bays glistening like gems in the sun.
-There’s not enough superlatives in the world to describe the dazzling Bay of Kotor (Boka Kotorska, or simply ‘the Boka’).
-Driving from Cavtat in Croatia and over the border is a hassle free exit from one, and entry in to another country, taking less than hour to reach the border from Cavtat.
-We arrived at the border patrol around 9.30am, later than warned but only a 40 minute wait in the queue; a perfunctory glimpse at our passports and we were through…heading on up past Herceg Novi, winding our way deeper in to the folds of the Bay where the mountains grew higher and the Bay expanding outwards.
+Stunning Montenegro; with your mimosa trees and turquoise bays glistening like gems under cobalt sky.
+There’s not enough superlatives to describe the dazzling Bay of Kotor (Boka Kotorska, or simply ‘the Boka’).
+Driving from Cavtat in Croatia and over the border is a hassle free exit from one country and entry in to another, taking less than hour to reach the border from Cavtat.
+We arrived at border patrol at 9.30am, later than warned but only a 40 minute wait in the queue; a perfunctory glimpse at our passports and we were through…heading on up past Herceg Novi, winding our way deeper in to the folds of the Bay where the mountains grew higher and the Bay expanded outwards.
 A cloudless blue sky the perfect backdrop to what is often described as the Mediterranean’s only fjord.
-Not geographically correct but the Bay’s position, gently carving in to the mountains, renders an understandable image to the analogy.
-It takes approx. 90 minutes to drive around the bay, following the scenic rocky edge so close to the car you could almost lean out and trail your hands through its water.
-Different points along the way encourage locals and tourists alike to pull in, strip down to their swimming gear and dive in; clean and crystal clear, you can see several feet down in to the water.
-With mountains and church spires echoing the shape of the pine trees circling the bay, the scenery is breathtaking.
-Driving on up through Zelenika, Risan, Perast and Dobrota…we reach the ancient walled city of Kotor; where building started in the 9th century and went on until the 18th.Outside the entrance to the old walled city of Kotor.
+Not geographically correct but the Bay’s position, gently carving in to the mountains, makes sense of the comparison.
+We drove 90 minutes around the bay, following the scenic rocky edge so close to the car you could almost lean out and trail your hands through its water.
+Different points along the way encourage people to strip down to their swimming gear and dive in; clean and crystal clear, you can see several feet down.
+With mountains and church spires mirroring the pines circling the bay, the scenery is breathtaking.
+We drove on through Zelenika, Risan, Perast and Dobrota…reaching the ancient walled city of Kotor; where building started in the 9th century and went on until the 18th.Outside the entrance to the old walled city of Kotor.
 Ancient walls are flanked by the feathery Mimosa trees.Kotor is an UNESCO world heritage site, laid out in warren of marble streets trodden smooth by traders and sailors in the Middle ages and the locals and tourists today.

 Nowhere near as touristy as Dubrovnik and smaller and more contained, we explored the meandering alleyways, climbing up and down ancient stone steps; stopping half way at a small bar to eat a selection of meats and cheeses on wooden boards whilst sheltering from the sun in a peaceful side street.
 Washing hung from old stone built buildings and swifts visited their nests under the tiled roofs.Worth a quick mention is the eccentric Cats Museum of Kotor http://catsmuseum.org/ A small building up some steps with several rooms filled with old postcards, posters and wonderful old black and white photographs of cats during War Time; sitting in the laps of soldiers and across their shoulders.In one of the main squares we stopped in to the Cathedral of St Tryphon, (Sveti Tripun); a Catholic Cathedral consecrated in the 12thCentury but reconstructed after several earthquakes.
 The Romanesque interior is almost soporific in its calming natural hues of pinks and decorative brickwork; slender Corinthian columns and pink stone pillars lead the eye upwards to its vaulted ceilings.
 The gilded silver bas-relief altar screen is viewed as being Kotor’s most important treasure and behind the grille are body parts of saints including St Tryphon.Whilst wandering the alleyways I bought one of the happiest holiday souvenirs I’ve ever found.
 A group of 3 young children were sitting on the steps selling stones that they had drawn on with black marker pens, and on the reverse of each one had penned the name of Kotor and the year.
 We gave them 5 euros as we didn’t have any coins…this made them squeal with delight and thank us repeatedly.
 A lovely memory of our visit to Kotor and they stones now have pride of place on my dressing table.Driving back to Cavtat, we stopped off briefly to look out across the bay from Perast, a peaceful sleepy town where Captains once built their villas.
 Further along the Bay of Kotor we stopped in at Herceg Novi, parking our car at the top of a steep climb of steps in to the town only to be confronted by loads more steps leading up in to the walled city.
 At 32 degrees in the late afternoon we decided to sit in bar and drink ice cold drinks overlooking the bay instead.